mpds-io/mpds-ml-labs/README.md

 Preparation for work
 ------

 The model is trained on the MPDS data using the MPDS API and the scripts `train_regressor.py` and `train_classifier.py`.
-Some subset of the full MPDS data is opened and possible to obtain via MPDS API [for free](https://mpds.io/open-data-api).
-If the training is performed on the limited (_e.g._ opened) data subset, the scripts must be modified to make queries accordingly.
+Some subset of the full MPDS data is opened and possible to obtain using API for free (just login at the MPDS via [GitHub](https://mpds.io/github_oauth.html)).
+If the training is performed on the limited (_e.g._ opened) data subset, the scripts must be modified to query MPDS accordingly.
 The MPDS API returns an HTTP error code `402` if a user's request is authenticated, but not authorized.
 See a [full list of HTTP status codes](https://en.wikipedia.org/wiki/List_of_HTTP_status_codes).

 The code tries to use the settings exemplified in a template: